jdittrich/userNeedResearchBook/text/afterTheSession.md

 ![After transcription: Notes in a digital document. ](images/exampleNotesTranscript.png)

 In your digital transcript, put one statement (or whatever you consider to make sense on its own) in each line.
-Avoid tying together two separate statements on one line and, on the other hand, make sure that the data you put into one line is meaningful on its own and is not just a single word or a description which is free of any context and thus hard to set in relation to other data.
-This is a simple way of ensuring that we chunk our data in a way we can later use for the analysis.
+Avoid tying together two separate statements on one line.
+This needs to be balanced with another need: Makeing sure that the data you put into one line is meaningful on its own and is not just a single word or a description free of any context and thus hard to set in relation to other data.

 To make this reasoning more clear, here are some examples: